Nightmare before Christmas? Traders dig in for long British election night

 Sterling will be the first to react to the early results, according to market players, with the pound versus the dollar and euro the key crosses to watch.

-The next potential movers will be the shares of major banks listed in Hong Kong, namely Standard Chartered (2888.HK) and HSBC (0005.HK).
-Next up could be the United Kingdom exchange traded fund (EWU), an instrument that allows investors to trade UK-focused stocks outside British hours.
+The next potential movers will be the shares of major banks listed in Hong Kong, namely Standard Chartered and HSBC.
+Next up could be the United Kingdom exchange traded fund, an instrument that allows investors to trade UK-focused stocks outside British hours.

 Then financial eyes turn to miners listed in Australia.